BP Baldivis Freeway Travel Centres

 - Proposed alternative flexible unbound granular pavement in lieu of MRWA specified full depth asphalt pavement for the freeway component of the works.

-- Increasing the slope of the earthen embankments by using geofabric stabilization removing the need for stone pitched embankments and limestone retaining walls resulting in reduced earthworks and infrastructure in the freeway road reserve.
+- Increasing the slope of the earthen embankments by using geofabric stabilisation, removing the need for stone pitched embankments and limestone retaining walls and resulting in reduced earthworks and infrastructure in the freeway road reserve.

 - 2016 Master Builders WA - Winner, Best Retail Building (Awarded to Perkins Builders)